 My child is an incoming 6th grader at Everett.
 She was thrilled that Everett offered a step up program for the incoming students to get to know each other and the school and learn more about what to expect.
 After the first week I overheard her telling a friend who hadn't yet started school that if her school was anything like Everett the other girl was going to love it.
 That is high praise but I think it is merited.
 The students at Everett are taught to aim high from their first day.
 The expectations for student performance and behavior is clear and it is enforced fairly and consistently.
 For my daughter this has meant staying after school several times to finish incomplete work or as a consequence for lapses in attention to instructions.
 This seems appropriate and she hasn't complained as it doesn't feel punitive to her but just corrective and fair.
 As a parent I appreciate the high standards and their consistent but patient enforcement.
 I have already seen a changed commitment and enjoyment in learning as a result of all that is happening in the classrooms.

 Everett Middle School is a public middle school in San Francisco.
 The principal of Everett Middle School is Richard Curci, who can be contacted at firstname.lastname@example.org.
-378 children attend Everett Middle School and identify as Asian, Filipino, and Hispanic.
-51% of the Everett Middle School students have "limited English proficiency."
-80% of the 378 students here have subsidized lunches.
+378 students go to Everett Middle School and identify as Asian, Filipino, and Hispanic.
+51% of the Everett Middle School students are "limited in English proficiency."
+80% of the 378 students here get reduced lunch prices.
 The student to teacher ratio at Everett Middle School is 11:1.
 S.F.
 County Opportunity (Hilltop) School is one of the nearest middle schools.

 - Computer arts